rhdunn/xquery-intellij-plugin/docs/XQuery IntelliJ Plugin Functions and Operators.md

 `7.7.2`), MarkLogic major/minor/patch (e.g. `8.0-6.2`), or major/minor/date
 (e.g. `1.0-20131203`) version string.

+#### 1.2.4 QName
+A *QName* can be specified in one of the following formats:

+    URIQualifiedName ::= "Q{" AnyURI "}" NCName
+    ClarkQName ::= "{" AnyURI "}" NCName
+    LexicalQName ::= NCName ":" NCName
+    LexicalNCName ::= NCName

+Here, `ClarkQName` is the Clark notation for QNames created by James Clark.

 ## 2 Options

 ### 2.1 o:implements-module
 ###### Summary
-Specifies the version of a specification supported by an implementation.
+> Specifies the version of a specification supported by an implementation.
 ###### Syntax
 >     implementation "/" version S "as" S specification "/" version
 ###### Example